abdelwas/PapersSkeleton/README.md

-Latex files for an IEEE paper skeleton.
+Latex files for IEEE papers.